 But, would Drew and Morales actually sign on to join one of the worst MLB teams to take the field in 2013?

-I grant that neither of them, nor Boras, certainly, had joining the Twins in mind when they rejected their old team’s Qualifying Offer.
+I grant that neither of them, nor Boras, certainly, had joining the Twins in mind when they rejected their old teams' qualifying offers.
 But times change.

 The Red Sox and Mariners, the players’ former teams which would not have to give up draft pick compensation to re-sign them, have recently added new talent at the players’ positions, quite possibly eliminating chances for return engagements.